Tanya Ryno: Other film and video work

 Ryno was a producer on New York at the Movies for A&E. A documentary hosted by Meryl Streep that included over 14 film legends (including: Martin Scorsese, Sidney Lumet, Spike Lee, Nora Ephron, Edward Burns, and John Turturro) giving their real-life experiences of making movies in New York City.
 With the tagline of "You can't fake New York".

 Ryno also produced Coney Island Baby, an award-winning romantic comedy that takes place in Sligo, Ireland and made its premiere television broadcast on the Sundance Channel.
 It was direct by Amy Hobby who won best first time director for the film.

 Throughout those years, she also worked freelance with the ESPY's, the American Music Awards, and several commercial productions including Levi Strauss & Co., American Express, Toys R Us, microsoft, and Lincoln.
 She produced and directed a segment of a behind-the-music piece for a collaboration between Xbox 360 and 343 Industries featuring Soulja Boy, Xzibit, DJ Skee, Prodigy from Mobb Deep, and T-Boz aka Tionne Watkins all discussing the special relationship between music and video games while featuring the newest Halo franchise to be released that year, Halo4.

 For Funny or Die Tanya, produced, co-wrote and co-directed with Motion Family the comedy film short "Big Tweet" featuring, Brandon T Jackson, Sydney Tamiia Poitier, DJ Skee and Jason Beghe.

 She produced a couple music videos worth noting, in 2011 Tanya produced and directed a raw indie style music video for blues dynamo Gina Sicilia's hit "Addicted" and in 2012 she produced "Rap'n'Rolla" for the popular Russian Rap Artist, Alexander Stepanov, aka ST, directed by Motion Family.

 Ryno also ventured into publishing and created the New Jersey Production Guide, claiming to be the first comprehensive resource for film production, commercial productions, and television production in the state of New Jersey.
 She published this 200 page guide in both 1998 and 2000.

+Iron House Design

+In 2010, Iron House Design, teaming up with her husband, Tanya launched the first dedicated luxury home gym design firm.
+She established the company as a specialized studio bridging the gap between traditional interior design and home gym design.
+Ryno built the firm around the idea that a gym should be designed—not simply filled with equipment—integrating layout, flow, lighting, acoustics, and materials into a cohesive experience.
+Over time, Iron House Design expanded into longevity and wellness-focused spaces, incorporating recovery and regeneration elements such as saunas, cold plunge areas, massage and bodywork zones, and meditation or breathwork rooms.
+The firm has been featured in major design media, including Architectural Digest, which described Iron House Design as specializing in Architectural Digest, “creating wellness-oriented rooms and choosing the perfect fitness equipment so your home can give Equinox a run for its money,” noting that “a tailored, chic space for exercising is quickly becoming a more common commodity.”